Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 Initilisation errors, if any, can only be fixed by that mod.

-## Alternative Mod Loader ##

-This mod loader is dead simple.
-Unless/Until Unity Mod Manager supports this game, or unless Mars Horizon adds official mod support, all alternatives are more complicated.

 # Uninstall #

 Removing this mod loader will inactivate all mods, if there are no other mod loaders.